seftimie/TensorFlowJourney/notes/readme.md

 - Freeze the convolutional base: It is important to freeze the convolutional base before you compile and train the model.
 Freezing (by setting layer.trainable = False) prevents the weights in a given layer from being updated during training.
 MobileNet V2 has many layers, so setting the entire model's trainable flag to False will freeze all of them;

 **Using dropouts!**
 - Another useful tool to explore at this point is the Dropout.
 The idea behind Dropouts is that they remove a random number of neurons in your neural network.
 This works very well for two reasons: The first is that neighboring neurons often end up with similar weights, which can lead to overfitting, so dropping some out at random can remove this.
 The second is that often a neuron can over-weigh the input from a neuron in the previous layer, and can over specialize as a result.
 Thus, dropping out can break the neural network out of this potential bad habit!;

+**Moving from binary to multi-class classification**
+- You're coming to the end of Course 2, and you've come a long way!
+From first principles in understanding how ML works, to using a DNN to do basic computer vision, and then beyond into Convolutions.
+With Convolutions, you then saw how to extract features from an image, and you saw the tools in TensorFlow and Keras to build with Convolutions and Pooling as well as handling complex, multi-sized images.
+Through this you saw how overfitting can have an impact on your classifiers, and explored some strategies to avoid it, including Image Augmentation, Dropouts, Transfer Learning and more.
+To wrap things up, this week you've looked at the considerations in your code that you need for moving towards multi-class classification!